Actaea pachypoda ‘Misty Blue’

 BC Native: No

-Native Habitat: Deciduous forest and mixed forest with conifers.
+Native Habitat: Deciduous forests and mixed forests with conifers.

 Award: